Madvillainy: Legacy and influence

 According to Vice, Madvillainy is regarded as the "shared touchstone" of lofi hip-hop.
 Madvillainy has also influenced a generation of artists, included among whom are rappers Joey Badass, the late Capital Steez, Bishop Nehru, Tyler, The Creator, Earl Sweatshirt, Danny Brown, Kirk Knight, producer and rapper Flying Lotus, producer and DJ Cashmere Cat, neo soul collective Jungle, indie rock band Cults, and Radiohead singer Thom Yorke.
 The singer Bilal names it among his 25 favorite albums.
 According to Earl Sweatshirt, Madvillainy influenced his generation the same way Wu-Tang Clan influenced the rappers of the 1990s with their album Enter the Wu-Tang (36 Chambers).
-In a 2009 video of Mos Def working on The Ecstatic in his studio, he praised MF DOOM, saying "he [DOOM] rhymes as weird as I feel".
-Mos Def also shared some of his favorite DOOM bars, many from Madvillainy.
+In a 2009 video of Mos Def working on The Ecstatic in his studio, he praised MF Doom, saying "[Doom] rhymes as weird as I feel".
+Mos Def also shared some of his favorite Doom bars, many from Madvillainy.
 He added:

 Dude, I swear to God, when I saw that Madvillain record, I bought it on vinyl.
 I ain't have a record player.
 I bought it on vinyl just to stare at the album.
 I stared at it and I just kept going, 'I understand you'.

 In 2015, in honor of the release of All-New, All-Different Marvel comics line and to pay homage to classic and contemporary hip-hop albums, Marvel released variant covers inspired by influential albums.
 One of them was a variant cover of The Mighty Thor comics, based on the Madvillainy cover.
 It used a grayscale image of Jane Foster's face behind the metal mask, with a picture of Mjolnir in a small orange square on the top right corner and "THE MIGHTY THOR" text in a pixelated font on the top left.
 In 2024, Marvel comics released Doom #1, which opens with the line "living off borrowed time, the clock ticks faster," in direct reference to the track "Accordion".

 According to Complex, Madvillainy's Spotify streams have increased yearly by an average of 73% since 2009 (Spotify's first full year in operation), having started with 183,000 streams, and reaching 226,000,000 streams in 2023.